deepfx/netlens/README.md

 Composable, elegant code is still seen as `un-pythonic`.
 Python is easy and productive for small, solo, interactive things and therefore the environment doesn't force users to become better programmers.

-Since it's hard to understand one-off unmaintainable, imperative, throw-away code, which unfortunately is the norm (*even in major deep learning frameworks)*, we put extra effort in making the **code clean, concise and with plenty of comments.**
+Since it's hard to understand one-off unmaintainable, imperative, throw-away code, which unfortunately is the norm (*even in major deep learning frameworks)*, we put extra effort in making the **code clean, concise and with plenty of comments.** That is /netlens the main library; the examples notebooks might be different.

 Don't like it?
 PRs welcome.